willfeliz1/Desafio-GoMarketPlace/README.md

 ## ⚡ Techs

 * [React] - JavaScript library for building user interfaces.
+* [AsyncStorage] - An asynchronous, unencrypted, persistent, key-value storage system for React Native.
+* [ReactNavigation] - Made up of some core utilities and those are then used by navigators.
 * [Axios] - Promise based HTTP client for the browser and node.js
 * [Typescript] - typed superset of JavaScript that compiles to plain JavaScript.
 * [Styled-components] - Visual primitives for the component age.